miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 I'll never really be done with it ***from now***.
 I have taken the red pill of branching and checkouts, and I must get my practice in and get it into my fingers.
-Git is one of those *"get it into your mental model of the world"* foundational sort of tools, as one of the great touches-everything tool of tech, one of the swiss army knives that's so much more than the one thing it's touted for.
+Git is one of those *"get it into your mental model of the world"* foundational sort of tools, one that touches everything &#151; a swiss army knife that's so much more than the one thing it's touted for.
 Yet its really so difficult to get a handle on.

 ### Overcoming Git Hesitation